Phemix/testout/README.md

 # Pathfinder Github Readme Sample

-This is a sample github readme in a table of content style Note that the links in here would take you to the document location in the readme (the parameters used in the bracket and the 'a' tag has to match e.g for number 1, #desc and the 'a name=desc' has to be the same
+This is a sample github readme in a table of content style.
+Note that the links in here would take you to the document location in the readme (the parameters used in the bracket and the 'a' tag has to match e.g for number 1, #desc and the 'a name=desc' has to be the same
 1. [ Description. ](#desc)
 2. [ Usage tips for text sizes. ](#usage)